BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

 Task 1: Prepare your Azure environment before onboarding your Azure Arc-enabled Virtual Machine.
 -----------
-In this step, you will create a new Azure Resource Group and assign an extra Azure Policy to this Resource Group
+In this step, you will create a new Azure Resource Group and assign an extra Azure Policy to this Resource Group.

 ### Create a Resource Group ###